Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

-\textbf{Evolution Schedule.} In most of the DST algorithms that are applied in the supervised setting, the dynamic evolution of the sparse topology is performed each training epoch.
-However, this schedule wouldn't directly fit the RL setting due to its dynamic learning nature.
-In particular, in the RL learning setting, the agent faces instability during training due to the lack of the true target objective.
-The agent learns through cycles of trial and error, collecting the data online during interacting with the environment.
-Evolving the topology very frequently in this learning paradigm would limit the exploration of effective topologies for the data distribution and give a biased estimate of the current one.
-To address this point, we propose to delay the evolution process and perform it every $e$ iterations, where $e$ is a hyperparameter.
-This would allow the newly added connections from the previous evolution process to grow.
+\textbf{Adaptation Schedule.} The typical practice in DST methods applied in the supervised setting is to perform the dynamic adaptation of the sparse topology after each training epoch.
+However, this would not fit the RL setting directly due to its dynamic learning nature.
+In particular, an RL agent faces instability during training due to the lack of a true target objective.
+The agent learns through trial and error cycles, collecting the data online while interacting with the environment.
+Adapting the topology very frequently in this learning paradigm would limit the exploration of effective topologies for the data distribution and give a biased estimate of the current one.
+To address this point, we propose to delay the adaptation process and perform it every $e$ time steps, where $e$ is a hyperparameter.
+This would allow the newly added connections from the previous adaptation process to grow.
 Hence, it would also give better estimates of the connections with the least influence in the performance and an opportunity to explore other effective ones.
 Analysis of the effect of the adaptation schedule in the success of applying dynamic sparse training in the RL setting is provided in Section \ref{sec:analysis}.

-\textbf{Evolution Process.} We adopt the topological evolution strategy of the SET algorithm \cite{mocanu2018scalable} in our proposed training method.
-The choice of the SET algorithm is motivated by many factors.
-First, the SET method is simple yet effective; it achieves the same or even higher accuracy than the dense model with high sparsity levels across different architectures (e.g. multi-layer perceptrons, convolutional neural networks, restricted Boltzmann machines).
-Second, unlike other DST methods that use the values of non-existing (masked) weights in the evolution process, SET uses only the values of existing sparse connections.
-This makes SET truly sparse and memory-efficient \cite{onemillionneurons}.
-Finally, SET doesn't need any high computational resources for the evolution process.
-These factors are favorable for our goal to train DRL models on low-resource devices while achieving good performance.
+\textbf{Topological Adaptation (Algorithm \ref{alg:topo_evolution}).} We adopt the adaptation strategy of the SET method \cite{mocanu2018scalable} in our approach.
+The sparse topologies are optimized according to our adaptation schedule.
+Every $e$ steps, we update the sparse topology of the actor and critic networks.
+Here, we explain the adaptation process on the actor network as an example.
+The same strategy is applied for the critic networks.